AntiCheat-Testers/GPT-AntiCheat/README.md

 - Jump Boost multi > 20 (InvalidUp)
 - Weird Rotation Changes Flagger AimLock sometimes,Like spinning around a non entity &/or a  block
+- Sending Ability Flying Packet Randomly Bypasser,Not always but soon I will maker check that will instaban the lixo

 * If you know any just make a pull request and updater this pls